NabeelGhalib/cyclistic-case-study/README.md

 ### Top recommendations

 - **Weekend only**  offer - Provide an offer at a lower price than the annual membership price where they can use the cycle for these 3 days i.e Friday, Saturday and Sunday which will attract the casual users to convert to annual member.
-- **Ride duration** offer - an offer for casual users who ride for these durations 1) Between 1- 30 mins 2) Between 1 hour - 2 hours.
+- **Ride duration** offer - an offer for casual users who ride for these durations 1) Between 1 min - 30 mins 2) Between 1 hour - 2 hours.
 - **Top Routes** offer - an offer based on the top 10 used routes by casual users.